Bank of Credit and Commerce International: Forced closure

 of the Hong Kong Monetary Authority) ordered BCCI to shut down its business in Hong Kong on the grounds that BCCI had problem loans and the Sheikh of Abu Dhabi, the major shareholder of BCCI, refused to provide funds to the Hong Kong BCCI.
 Hong Kong BCCI was liquidated on 17 July 1991.

 A few weeks after the seizure, on 29 July, Manhattan District Attorney Robert Morgenthau announced that a Manhattan grand jury had indicted BCCI, Abedi and Naqvi on twelve counts of fraud, money laundering, and larceny.
-Morgenthau, who had been investigating BCCI for over two years, claimed jurisdiction because millions of dollars laundered by the bank flowed through Manhattan.
+Morgenthau, who had been investigating BCCI for more than two years, claimed jurisdiction because millions of dollars laundered by the bank flowed through Manhattan.
 Also, Morgenthau cited BCCI's secret ownership of First American, which operated a subsidiary in New York City.
 Morgenthau said that all of BCCI's deposits had been fraudulently collected because the bank misled depositors about its ownership structure and financial condition.
 He described BCCI as "the largest bank fraud in world financial history".

 On 15 November, BCCI, Abedi and Naqvi were indicted on federal charges that it had illegally bought control of another American bank, Independence Bank of Los Angeles, using Saudi businessman Ghaith Pharaon as the puppet owner.

 Just a month later, BCCI's liquidators (Deloitte, PWC) pleaded guilty to all criminal charges pending against the bank in the United States (both those lodged by the federal government and by Morgenthau), clearing the way for BCCI's formal liquidation that fall.
 BCCI paid $10 million in fines and forfeited all $550 million of its American assets – at the time, the largest single criminal forfeiture ever obtained by federal prosecutors.
 The money was used to repay losses to First American and Independence and to make restitution to BCCI's depositors.
 None of this was enough to rescue both banks, however; Independence was seized later in 1992, while First American was forced into a sale to First Union in 1993.

 Many of the major players in the scandal have never been brought to trial in American or UK courts.
 Abedi, for example, died in 1995.
 He was under indictment in the United States and UK for crimes related to BCCI, but Pakistani officials refused to give him up for extradition because they felt the charges were politically motivated.
 Even without this to consider, he had been in poor health since suffering a stroke in the 1980s.
 Pharaon remained a fugitive until his death in 2017.

 In 2002, Denis Robert and Ernest Backes, former number three of financial clearing house Clearstream, discovered that BCCI had continued to maintain its activities after its official closure, with microfiches of Clearstream's illegal unpublished accounts.

 Estimates of financial losses range from $10 billion to $17 billion, though some of it has been recovered by the bank's liquidators, Deloitte & Touche.